Evie-Skinner18/DATENIGHT/README.md

 * DRY.
 Can I reuse parts of the code in different areas of the project?
 * Well-commented.
 Will anyone else quickly understand what is going on in your application?
 * Well-formatted.
 Write pretty code: indent properly, format consistently.
-* Fully git tracked with dev and master branches with your trainers added as collaborators with an acceptable amount of git comments.
+* Fully git tracked with dev and master branches with your trainers added as collaborators with an acceptable amount of git comments. done

 We’ll also be looking at: